IceAsteroid/fixed-pitch-whitespace-mode/README.md

 Toggling `indent-tabs-mode` triggers a re-testing for tabs and non-tabs as set in `indent-tabs-mode-hook`.

+Please, **let me know** if you know there's a way that provides better performance.

 ## About the global & local modes in this package
 This package provides both the local & global modes.